dmcooller/S2ZonaConfigurator/README.md

 The application's primary goal is to simplify the process of applying mods to the game.
 The main disadvantages of the current modding system are:
 - One mod can overwrite the changes of another mod.
-- After every game update, mod makers need to update their mods to work with the new version of the game.
+- After every game update, mod makers have to update their mods to work with the new version of the game.

 This tool solves these problems by extracting fresh config files from the game and packing all the mods into a single PAK file.